 Truck Accident Attorneys Serving All of Tennessee

 Most commercial truck drivers are well-trained and follow the strict rules and regulations expected of them.
-However, failure to exercise responsibility and care when operating an 18-wheeler or another type of large truck can cause life-altering consequences simply due to the vehicle’s size compared to that of regular automobiles.
+However, failure to exercise responsibility and care when operating an 18-wheeler or another type of large truck can cause life-altering consequences.
 Truck crashes can also occur with other commercial trucks, pedestrians, motorcyclists, and bicyclists—nearly always with devastating results.

 Call our Johnson City attorneys at